Ph.D. Candidate, Chemical and Environmental Engineering, Yale University

 M.S.
 Chemical and Environmental Engineering, Yale University, 2015

 B.S.
-Civil and Environmental Engineering, Rutgers, The State University of New Jersey, 2013
+Civil Engineering, Rutgers The State University of New Jersey, 2013

-Humberto Jaramillo is a fourth-year Ph.D.
+Humberto Jaramillo is a fifth-year Ph.D.
 Candidate and a National Science Foundation Graduate Research Fellow in the Elimelech Research Group in the Chemical and Environmental Engineering Department at Yale.
-His research focuses on the prevention of scaling of calcium sulfate dihydrate during the treatment of brackish water using reverse osmosis (RO).
+His research focuses on the prevention of scaling of calcium sulfate dihydrate during the treatment of brackish water in reverse osmosis (RO) systems.

 Controlling the precipitation of sparingly soluble salts during brine treatment continues to be a challenge, hence forestalling the utilization of membrane processes for the treatment of high salinity feedwaters.
 Currently, Humberto is part of the Nanosystems Engineering Research Center for Nanotechnology Enabled Water Treatment (NEWT) where he is pursuing to advance our understanding of gypsum scale formation in RO, and develop membranes with anti-scaling properties.